malikashish8/uses/README.md

 ```

 ## 🛠 Contributing
 Contributions to the `uses` package are most welcome from engineers of all backgrounds and skill levels.
-In particular the addition of extra backends across popular operating systems would be appreciated.
+In particular the addition of support for other popular operating systems would be appreciated.

 This project will adhere to the [Go Community Code of Conduct](https://go.dev/conduct) in the Github.